New Westminster: Sports and recreation

 The Sapperton Rovers men's soccer team has a long history in New Westminster.
 Soccer in the Sapperton Community goes back to mid 19th century; the first soccer game in BC was played in New Westminster on Victoria Day, May 24, 1862, in the Woodlands/Victoria Hill area.
 The Columbian newspaper reported that the Victoria Day celebration included several sporting and cultural events, including a "football" (soccer) match between the Royal Engineers, known as the "Sappers" and the townsfolk.
 Sapperton Park was donated to the city in 1907 for the sole purpose of being used as a soccer venue.
 Many teams have since carried the Sapperton name.

 New Westminster co-hosted the 1973 Canada Games with Burnaby.

 The Hyack Swim Club, in operation since 1973, trains swimmers at Canada Games Pool, from a grassroots level up to international competition.
 Swimmers from across the Lower Mainland come to Canada Games Pool to train with this swim club.
 The swim club has trained many Olympians, Paralympians, and members of Canada's national team.
 Hyack Swim Club hosts four meets each year, two of which are held at Canada Games Pool.
 The premier meet each year is held during the Hyack Festival, and attracts swimmers from across the province, Alberta, Washington, and Oregon.
 Mark Bottrill has been Hyack's Director of Swimming since 1999.
 Hyack Swim Club's Drew Christensen represented Canada at the 2008 Paralympic Games.

-In July 2014, Major League Soccer's Vancouver Whitecaps FC announced plans to launch a USL-Pro team in New Westminster.
-If it had been approved, the club would have been the first division three club in Canada and the sixth professional team in the country.
+In July 2014, Major League Soccer's Vancouver Whitecaps FC announced plans to launch a USL-Pro team in New Westminster, but the deal fell through due to the city refusing to pay over $11 million to upgrade Queen's Park Stadium and local opposition.
+If it had been approved, the club would have been the first Division 3 club in Canada and the sixth professional team in the country.